Dampney Long Barrow

 Dampney Long Barrow viewed from the north, looking up the slope towards the mound, its long profile spanning the entire width of the photograph.

 The mound and ditches responded well to the geophysics, with the two flanking ditches particularly prominent.
 A negative feature in the middle of the mound’s northern side is apparent both on the ground and on the aerial photographs, but shows even more clearly on the gradiometer plot.
-While it may represent some structure within the mound, the most plausible explanation at present is that it represents the traces of some early antiquarian digging into the mound.
-If so, it probably occurred at a very early date – perhaps before 1800.
-So far, no written record has been found of any digging, although this is not unusual.
+Initially we thought that it might represent the traces of some early antiquarian digging in to the mound.
+However, our excavations in 2011 quickly established that it was a backfilled chalk quarry, with pottery and other finds suggesting a possible medieval origin.

 Geophysics Survey of Dampney Long Barrow